inertia186/cobblebot/README.md

 ## Testing and coverage

+The test environment requires PostgreSQL and Redis.
+Redis runtime coverage is part of the default suite and fails rather than skips when Redis is unavailable.
-The test environment is configured for PostgreSQL.
-Run the complete suite with:
+The Redis tests use a unique namespace per test process and remove only that namespace's keys.
+Start both services, then run the complete suite with:

+    $ bundle exec rails test

+The complete suite uses isolated process workers by default.
+Set `PARALLEL_WORKERS` to control the worker count, or set `HELL_ENABLED=0` for a serial debugging run:

+    $ PARALLEL_WORKERS=4 bundle exec rails test
-    $ RAILS_ENV=test bundle exec rails test
+    $ HELL_ENABLED=0 bundle exec rails test

+Set `COBBLEBOT_REDIS_URL` when the test Redis service is not available at the URL configured for `test` in `config/resque.yml`.

-The coverage gate runs that same suite from a clean, unmerged SimpleCov result and requires at least 75% line coverage:
+The coverage gate runs the complete suite serially from a clean, unmerged SimpleCov result and requires at least 75% line coverage:

     $ RAILS_ENV=test bundle exec rake cobblebot:test:coverage

 Focused test commands continue to produce mergeable coverage reports without enforcing the aggregate floor.
-On Ruby 3.3.12 and Rails 7.2.3.2 with Rails 7.2 configuration defaults, the current PostgreSQL complete-suite baseline is 77.31%.
+On Ruby 3.3.12 and Rails 8.1.3.1 with Rails 8.1 configuration defaults, the current PostgreSQL complete-suite baseline is 82.59%.

+The GitHub Actions `test` job provides PostgreSQL and Redis services, runs the concurrency tests serially for diagnostics, runs the complete default parallel suite, and then runs the complete serial coverage gate.
+Configure that check as required in repository branch protection.

 ## Export/Import